<- Back to main blog

 The first part of their job is quite similar to what a marketer does, and that’s providing an overview of the API.

-This is important work because both potential users and developers just starting to use the API need to know exactly what kinds of problems the API can solve and the benefits of integrating it into their own software.
+This work is important because both prospective users and developers who are just starting to use the API need to know exactly what kinds of problems the API can solve and the benefits of integrating it into their own software.

 Back to our Google Maps example.
 Here’s an overview of Google’s Map API for JavaScript.